 Do I need a license?

-No, you do not need to be licensed, but it is a good idea to attend a school.
+Yes.
+You do need to be licensed.
 You should develop basic kart control skills before attempting to race.
 There are several kart racing schools in Southern California.
-One of our sponsors is Jim Hall Kart Racing School in Oxnard,CA, and they have an excellent curriculum.

 Where can I practice?
 Can I drive a kart even if I do not want to race?

 There a several kart tracks in Southern California which have open practice days.
-The Auoclub Speedway is available to us on raceday, and we have an official practice sessions before we begin the races.
+The Autoclub Speedway is available to us on race day, and we have an official practice sessions before we begin the races.

 You do not have to race (compete) to enjoy driving a kart.
 Many kart owners attend open practice at the various local tracks and never enter a race.